I was in Paris with my family in August of 1997 when tragedy struck near us…

 We only learned about it the next morning.
 Tatiana had been outside before us, and came back agitated, almost in tears: “Princess Diana died near here last night,” she said.
 I remember the silence that fell upon us.

 The same strange silence permeated the hotel lobby, when we checked out.
 No one was saying more than necessary, there was a very eerie feeling in the air.
 The same silence persisted in the taxi, going to the airport: it felt like all of Paris was in mourning.
 My ten year old daughter Clara commented on how quiet things were, and asked about Princess Diana’s death.
 I replied with something like, “She was a beautiful person and died in the most beautiful city.”
 I felt too drained to say more.

-When we arrived at Charles de Gaulle Airport, we found it crowded with security guards, and learned that Prince Charles’ Royal Air Force jet was landing to claim Diana’s body.
-I felt a strange sadness, even though I didn’t know Diana personally.
-Had we stayed at the Ritz, where she and Al Fayed slept the night before, we would have been near her again, like we were in the South of France.
-I am glad we didn’t, or the whole thing would have felt even stranger.
+When we arrived at Charles de Gaulle Airport, we found it taken over by security guards, and learned that Prince Charles’ Royal Air Force jet was landing that very moment, to claim Diana’s body.
+I felt a strange sadness; after all, I didn’t know Diana personally.
+And if we had stayed at the Ritz, where she and Al Fayed had slept the night before, we would have been near her again, like in the South of France.
+I am glad we didn’t, or I would have felt even stranger.

-We were still in a state of shock when we got home to New York but nobody talked about it.
-The days that followed were almost unreal – her sad funeral, her kids walking solemnly behind her coffin, the feeling that Diana left too early.
-Some people capture our imagination more than others, and I think she was one of them.
+We were still in a somber mood when we got home to New York, but no one said a word about Princess Diana.
+The days that followed were almost unreal: her sad funeral, her kids walking solemnly behind her coffin, the feeling that Diana left too early.
+Some people capture our hearts more than others, I guess, and she was one of them.
 Diana had something different – she was real.

 Each time I return to the Marais in Paris, or eat at Ma Bourgogne, or drive through the Pont d’Alma tunnel again, I remember the night Diana died.